-OFW loan from SSS will only be granted to OFWs who managed to continue paying for their monthly contribution with SSS.
-Monthly premiums can be settled in the Philippine Embassies found in their respective country of deployment.
+OFW loan from SSS will only be granted to OFWs who manage to continue paying for their monthly contribution with SSS.
+Monthly premiums can be settled in the Philippine Embassies found in their respective countries of deployment.

 Once the premium is settled, the OFW can start their application process via SSS online portal.
 They just need to register and download the SSS member loan application form and submit it to the nearest SSS representative branch (mostly in Philippine Embassies).